fau-is/IntroCS/Description Mastodon OOP.md

   wget tests.py
 ```

-Execute 'ls' by itself, and you should see a few files and folders:
+Execute 'ls' by itself, and you should see a the following files:

 ```
   mastodon.py test.py